Dollar slides on Fed shift; yen surges after Abe resignation

 +10.2602

-(Reporting by April Joyner; Additional reporting by Elizabeth Howcroft in London and Swati Pandey in Sydney)
+(Reporting by April Joyner; Additional reporting by Elizabeth Howcroft in London and Swati Pandey in Sydney; Editing by Will Dunham)

 ((April.Joyner@thomsonreuters.com; +1 646 223 7480; Reuters Messaging: april.joyner.thomsonreuters.com@reuters.net; Twitter: @aprjoy))